-Slide the tractor end of the PTO shaft out and fit to the tractor PTO.
+- 1. Slide the tractor end of the PTO shaft out and fit to the tractor PTO. - 2.
 Lay the two halves of the PTO shaft alongside one another and mark the required lengths, allowing for turning.
-Maximum pull out of 300mm (12 inches) of the 2 shafts.
-Cut to size and clean burrs at each end of shaft KEEP SHAFT SLIDING SURFACES GREASED.
-Attach chains fitted to PTO guard (to prevent rotation of guard) to suitable point on the tractor and the staple on the drawbar.
+Maximum pull out of 300mm (12 inches) of the 2 shafts. - 3.
+Cut to size and clean the burrs at each end of the shaft

+KEEP SHAFT SLIDING SURFACES GREASED.

+Attach chains fitted to PTO guard (to prevent the rotation of the guard) to suitable point on the tractor and the staple on the drawbar.

 Ensure that the spring loaded pins in splined yokes are fully locked in position.

 Always disengage the PTO when turning sharply to avoid damage to shafts universal joints.
-Where a wide angle PTO is fitted attach this end to the tractor.
+Where a wide Angle PTO is fitted, attach this end to the tractor.